We offer outpatient mental health therapy services for teens, adults, and couples near Lancaster, PA and online for PA residents.

 Self-pay

 Mental health content, made with you in mind!
-Sign up for our newsletter to be notified of new Wellness Wednesday videos and stay up to date on blogs and other TCC news.
+Sign up for our newsletter to be notified of new videos and blogs and other TCC news.

 FAQs: How to Get Started with Counseling